Novgorod Republic: 13th century

+14th century

-Tver, Muscovy, and Lithuania fought over control of Novgorod and its enormous wealth from the 14th century.
-Upon becoming the Grand Prince of Vladimir, Mikhail Yaroslavich of Tver sent his governors to Novgorod.
-A series of disagreements with Mikhail pushed Novgorod towards closer ties with Muscovy during the reign of Grand Prince George.
-In part, Tver's proximity (the Tver Principality is contiguous with the Novgorodian Land) threatened Novgorod.
-It was feared that a Tverite prince would annex Novgorodian lands and thus weaken the Republic.
-At the time, though, Muscovy did not border Novgorod, and since the Muscovite princes were further afield, they were more acceptable as princes of Novgorod.
-They could come to Novgorod's aid when needed but would be too far away to meddle too much in the Republic's affairs.
+Tver, Moscow and Lithuania fought over control of Novgorod and its enormous wealth from the 14th century.
+Upon receiving the jarlig for grand prince of Vladimir in 1304, Mikhail Yaroslavich of Tver sent his governors to Novgorod.
+A series of disagreements with Mikhail pushed Novgorod towards closer ties with Moscow during the reign of Yury.
+In part, Tver's proximity (the Tver principality was contiguous with Novgorod Land) threatened Novgorod.
+It was feared that a Tverian prince would annex Novgorod's territory, and thus weaken the republic.
+At the time, though, Moscow did not border Novgorod, and since the Muscovite princes were further afield, they were more acceptable as princes of Novgorod.
+They could come to Novgorod's aid when needed but would be too far away to meddle too much in the republic's affairs.